Richard Sano – yondan

 Jack Hattaway – nidan

 Jack joined Salt Lake Aikikai in 2012.
 He was awarded his nidan rank in 2017 by Glen Yoshida sensei of Renshinkan Dojo in Honolulu, Hawaii.
 He has dabbled in iaido – the way of drawing of the Japanese sword – and continues to dabble in calligraphy, both western and Japanese.
 He also continues to make glacial progress in learning the Japanese language.
-When not falling down, Jack can be found solving technical problems for a bevy of analysts in his office at the University of Utah, sewing, knitting, welding, or working on the addition to his house.
+When not falling down, Jack can be found teaching art, both fine and commercial, at Woods Cross High School, sewing, knitting, or working on the addition to his house.

 Jeff enjoys good food and travel.
 He can often be found backcountry skiing or mountain biking.
 In his spare time, Jeff pursues the philosophers stone of whiskey – searching for a way to make cheap single malt taste better.